Mosaburō Suzuki: Political career

+When the party split over the San Francisco Peace Treaty in 1951, Suzuki became chairman of the Left Socialist Party.
+The left increased its seats dramatically in the 1955 election (to 89).
+On 13 October 1955 the two socialist parties reunited; Suzuki was elected chairman of the unified Japan Socialist Party and Inejirō Asanuma secretary-general.
+He resigned in March 1960 after the formation of the Democratic Socialist Party by the right wing under Suehiro Nishio.

 The two socialist parties reunited that year to form a united front against the emerging right-wing conservative Liberal Democratic Party, but the issue of whether or not to participate in the Anpo protests reignited the left-right tension within the Socialist Party.
 In 1960, right-wing leader Suehiro Nishio left the party and formed the Democratic Socialist Party.
 Taking responsibility for the party split, Suzuki resigned as chairman.

 During the 1960s, Suzuki gradually pressed the Socialist Party to the left, but it continued to languish as Japan's economic recovery sped up.
 He retired from politics in 1967.
 Thereafter, he collected socialist literature and other materials, establishing a "Socialist Library" which he later donated to the Museum of Modern Japanese Literature.

+In later years he moved further left, opposed Saburō Eda’s structural-reform theory, visited China in 1962, and helped draft the party’s “Road to Socialism in Japan”.
+He retired from electoral politics before the 1967 general election.
+He collected socialist literature, establishing the “Shakai Bunko” (Socialist Library), which was later donated to the Museum of Modern Japanese Literature.

-Suzuki died of liver cirrhosis in 1970.
+Suzuki died of liver cirrhosis in Tokyo on 7 May 1970 at the age of 77.
+His last words are recorded as “Ōuchi-sensei, I leave it to you” (addressed to economist Ōuchi Hyōei).